Skip to content

 uvx tenzir-test --update

 Now there’s a *.txt file next to the test scenario.
-Verify it that it has the expected output.
+Verify that it has the expected output.
 Alternatively, use uvx tenzir-test --passthrough to print the output to the terminal for inline inspection.

 Generated *.txt test scenario baseline